 This chapter in Psalms 139 ends by saying, “Search me, O God, and know my heart; test me and know my anxious thoughts.
 Point out anything in me that offends you and lead me along the path of everlasting life.”(Psalms 139:23-23).
 Recognizing that, yes, we are known, but a bold prayer that we want to have an accurate understanding of ourselves too so that we can repent and ask forgiveness, we invite God in.
 We get to trust Him and obey Him and say, “God lead us forward.
 You know me; your way is best, and I want more of you!”

 Personal Prayer Focus

 Pray that God would ignite something in you that would make you hungry for the scriptures.
 It is here that we begin to know God; in this place, we have a greater understanding of how well he knows us, loves us, and all he wants for us.

-Today let’s pray as a family that we would be in one accord, completely unified in our mission and vision!
-Pray that we would all seek ways as individuals to serve and edify the body in all that we think, say, and do.
+Today let’s pray as a family that we will be in one accord, completely unified in our mission and vision!
+Pray that we seek ways to serve and edify the body in all we think, say, and do.
 In the words of Martyn Lloyd Jones, “In essentials, have unity; in non-essentials, have liberty; in all things, have charity!”